-- a) The provisions of rule 4.6 of the General Academic rules of the University apply. - b) Requests will be granted in exceptional cases following the motivation of the applicable academic / research director.
-Additional modules must contribute to the relevant research or specialisation field and improve the knowledge of the student. - c) A student who registers for a masters-degree by research may upon application be granted permission by the executive dean (or delegate) to register for coursework modules additionally but not exceeding two modules per annum.
+- a) The provisions of rule 4.6 of the General Academic rules of the University apply. - Additional modules must contribute to the relevant research or specialisation field and improve the knowledge of the student. - c) A student who registers for a masters-degree by research may upon application be granted permission by the executive dean (or delegate) to register for coursework modules additionally but not exceeding two modules per annum.
 A positive recommendation of the applicable academic / research and supervisor will be required.